strangetom/ingredient-parser/docs/source/start/index.rst

 - ``string_units``

   If True, units in the :class:`IngredientAmount <ingredient_parser.postprocess.IngredientAmount>` objects are returned as strings.
-The default is False, where units will by :class:`pint.Unit` objects
+The default is False, where units will be :class:`pint.Unit` objects

 - ``imperial_unts``